godotengine/godot-docs/classes/class_inputeventkey.rst

 | *Getter*  | get_unicode()      |
 +-----------+--------------------+

-Key Unicode identifier when relevant.
+The key Unicode identifier (when relevant).
 Unicode identifiers for the composite characters and complex scripts may not be available unless IME input mode is active.
 See :ref:`OS.set_ime_active<class_OS_method_set_ime_active>` for more information.

 Method Descriptions
 -------------------